cloud-gov/pages-core/README.md

 1. Paste this code into the terminal, and hit the return key.
 (For security purposes, the code won't be rendered in the terminal.)
 1. Type `cf apps`.
 1. Type `cf env federalist-staging` to get environment variables.
-1. Find the section in the listing of environment variables for SQS and look for the following values and paste those values into the SQS section in your `local.js` file.
+1. Open your `local.js` file and find the `sqs` environment variables section.
+Then paste the following values from the terminal:
     - `FEDERALIST_AWS_BUILD_KEY` is `accessKeyId`
     - `FEDERALIST_SESSION_SECRET` is `secretAccessKey`
     - `FEDERALIST_SQS_QUEUE` is `queue`
-1. Find the section in the listing of environment variables that starts with `"s3": [` and look for the following values and paste those values into the S3 section in your `local.js` file.
-Leave the `region` value as `'us-gov-west-1'`.
+1. Next find the `s3` section of the file and paste these values from the terminal (leave the `region` value as `'us-gov-west-1'`):
     - `access_key_id`
     - `secret_access_key`
     - `bucket`